Project-Books/book-project/.github/PULL_REQUEST_TEMPLATE.md

 ## Pull request checklist

-Please ensure you have done the following:
+Please keep this checklist in & ensure you have done the following:

 - [ ] Read, understood and adhered to our [contributing document](https://github.com/knjk04/book-project/blob/master/CONTRIBUTING.md).
   - [ ] Ensure that you were first assigned to a relevant issue before creating this pull request